Smith Castaway Sunglasses Review

 Outdoor Empire Score: 5

-Top view of smith castaway sunglasses
+Top view of Smith Castaway sunglasses

 The design of the Smith Castaway is well thought out and looks amazing.
 The fit, the placement of the rubbery megol pads, and the spring-hinged temples feel as good as they look.